cjuniorfox/juniorfox-site/app/articles/create-multi-boot-disk-hard-way.md

 ### Common Menuentries

-It's time to add its menu entries.
-This step is a kind of boring because every distribution has its own combination of kernel flags that needs to be added manually to **GRUB** menu.
-At the most part of Linux distributions, it's the same kernel flag found on its ISOS's **GRUB** configuration file with the additional flag:
+Add the menu entries.
+This step is a kind of boring because every distribution has its own combination of kernel flags that needs to be added to **GRUB** menu.
+For the most part, it's the same kernel flag found on its ISOS's **GRUB** configuration file with the following additional flag:

 - `iso-scan/filename="${iso_path}"`

-Being `iso_path` the path for that iso.
-**NixOS** its a exception.
-Because it do not need to add the mentioned flag.
-So is just redirecting the grub menu to the one present on the **NixOS** iso.
-So, the secure way to create your **GRUB** menu is mounting ISO by ISO and adding its flags, but let me make the life a bit easier by presenting the most common ones:
+The best way to now the set of kernel flags needs to be added, is **mounting every ISO** file and reading its `grub.cfg` contents file.
+The most common menuentries are:

 #### Debian 12 Live